 Keep Windows 10 Up to Date

-To Do This click on windows 10 start menu > Settings > Here click on Update & security > Now click on Check for updates.
-Windows will check for latest available updates and instill them.
+To do this click on windows 10 start menu > Settings > Here click on Update & security > Now click on Check for updates.
+Windows will check for the latest available updates and instill them.

 It is a very important step to install the latest security and stability fix for your operating system.

 It is important to have not only your Windows operating system up to date but the software you are using.
 Therefore make sure you have the latest updates and security patches for your main programs and applications.
 Malicious hackers try to exploit popular software, such as Java, Adobe Flash, Adobe Shockwave, Adobe Acrobat Reader, Quicktime or popular web browsers like Chrome, Mozilla Firefox or Internet Explorer, always make sure you have the latest available patches Installed.

 Therefore, it is very critical to install such updates as soon as possible after software companies release them.

 By that, you should enable Windows Update and let it download and install updates automatically.
 Or at least let it notify you in case updates are available so you can download and install them.

 As for other programs, you have to check for new updates and install them manually.
 However, a few programs have an “automatic update” feature, such as Google Chrome or Mozilla Firefox.
 Just enable it, and you will always use the latest version, without worrying about security holes.